How To Stop Being Abusive To Your Partner: 15 Steps

 5. Try to open up

-To stop being emotionally abusive, it’s essential to open up emotionally.
+To stop being emotionally abusive or knowing how to not be abusive, it’s essential to open up emotionally.
 There are many causes for abusive spouse characteristics, and one of them is a lack of emotional connection with your partner.

 If you don’t have an emotional rapport with your partner, you could find it hard to empathize and understand them, which leads to abusive behavior.